Mentoring and Interpersonal Skills

 That’s why we offer dedicated interpersonal skills workshops, as well as integrated workshops with the various study programs.
 To help our students grow personally, we assign them individual mentors from the team.
 Mentors give guidance and advice to challenge their mentee’s skills, encourage them to reflect, help them to grow and are simply there for them whenever they need support.

 Being a mentor is so rewarding, seeing students go through challenges and being there to help them in all aspects.
 And they give back!
-Their insights and feedback are invaluable.Chris Schmidt, Head of Finance at CODE
+Their insights and feedback are invaluable.Chris Schmidt, Product Management

 At the end of the orientation semester, you will choose your personal mentor according to your individual profile.
 Your mentor will offer guidance and advice on how you can make your individual learning experience at CODE as valuable as possible.

 CODE students choose either group or individual mentoring for themselves each year.

 For Group mentoring students meet with their mentors in groups of 4-6 people at the beginning of the semester and at the end if necessary.
 Students may also change to individual if they prefer.

 For Individual mentoring students meet with their mentor for the first time in a group at the beginning of the semester; after that group session, the mentee contacts the mentor for individual meetings when they would like them.